Azure/communication-ui-library/packages/communication-react/review/communication-react.api.md

 import { ChatClientState as ChatClientState_2 } from '@azure/acs-chat-declarative';
 import { ChatMessage as ChatMessage_2 } from '@azure/communication-chat';
 import { ChatMessageReadReceipt } from '@azure/communication-chat';
-import { ChatMessageWithStatus as ChatMessageWithStatus_2 } from '@azure/acs-chat-declarative';
 import { ChatParticipant } from '@azure/communication-chat';
 import { ChatThreadClient } from '@azure/communication-chat';
 import { CommunicationIdentifier } from '@azure/communication-common';